Shenge

-Shenge is a coastal fishing town along the Atlantic ocean in Moyamba District, Southern Province, Sierra Leone.
+Shenge (also spelled Shengge) is a coastal fishing town along the Atlantic Ocean in Moyamba District, Southern Province, Sierra Leone.
 Shenge is the seat of the Kagboro Chiefdom, part of the third level of administration.
 The dense coastal jungle has prevented development of a good road network, and the Shenge is still most easily reached by boat.
 The local small fishing and passenger boats that travel among the coastal towns are known as pampas in Sierra Leone.

 The population of Shenge is ethnically very diverse, with no single ethnic group forming a majority.
 They work predominantly as fishermen, and the town is one of the biggest fish producers in the country.

 History

 This area was long dominated by the native Sherbro people.
 In the late seventeenth and early eighteenth century, there were marriages between English traders of the Royal African Company and Sherbro women.
 Their descendants became merchants and traders, coming to dominate the slave trade and political power.
 The Corker/Caulker family dominated the Bumpe Chiefdom in the Moyamba District into the late 20th century.

 There were Christian Methodist missionaries in this area from the early nineteenth century.
-In 1855 Shenge was chosen as the site for a mission station by the Church of the United Brethren in Christ.
+In 1855, Shenge was chosen as the site for a mission station by the Church of the United Brethren in Christ.
 This was founded by Daniel Kumler Flickinger, and subsequently developed by Joseph Gomer.

+Rufus Clark, a wealthy American potato farmer who had been converted at a United Brethren revival in Denver, sponsored the establishment of a theological school named for him in Shenge.
+In 1899, Clark sold 2,050 lots in Evanston, Colorado, to the University of Denver for $110,000.
+The lots had been appraised at a value of $250,000; Clark stipulated that these lots be sold for a profit.
+Clark sold his remaining share of Evanston to William C. Johnston for $60,000 the same year.
+Clark used the proceeds from these sales to alleviate some of the University of Denver's debts and to rebuild a theological school named for Clark and his wife in Shenge.
+When Clark died in 1910, he left a will that stipulated that around $200,000 of his estimated $250,000 estate would be given to the school bearing his name in Shenge.
+Despite a challenge by his daughter–who contended her father "was not of sound mind" when making his will–the donation was allowed to proceed.

+In 1936 and 1937, anthropologist Henry Usher Hall visited Sherbro Island and the Shenge Chiefdom to study the Sherbro people.
+At the time of his visit, Shenge had a population of 15,200 people.